Rebecca Romero: Cycling

-Romero was appointed Member of the Order of the British Empire (MBE) in the 2009 New Year Honours.

 Post-Beijing

 Romero was expected to return to track cycling in October 2009 but did not return amid speculation that the individual pursuit would be dropped from the Olympic programme.
-It was announced in December 2009 that the event was to be dropped, meaning Romero was unable to defend her title at the 2012 Summer Olympics.
+It was announced in December 2009 that the event was to be dropped, meaning Romero was unable to defend her title at the 2012 Summer Olympics in London.
 She condemned the decision to drop the event as "ludicrous" but seemed set to make a further change of events by switching to the road time trial.

-In August 2009 she attempted the 874-mile non-stop mixed tandem bicycle record attempt from Land's End to John O'Groats with James Cracknell but had to give up at more than half way due to a knee injury.
+In August 2009 she attempted the 874-mile non-stop mixed tandem bicycle record attempt from Land's End to John O'Groats with rower James Cracknell but had to abandon her attempt at more than half way due to a knee injury.

-She planned to race in a time trial at Levens, Cumbria on 13 August 2011.
-She also raced in the British Time Trial Championships on 4 September 2011 finishing 4th overall.

-In October 2011 Romero announced that she was withdrawing from British Cycling's Olympic Programme and that she would not be competing in the 2012 Olympics.
-She subsequently confirmed that she would compete in the Ironman 70.3 triathlon in Mallorca and the Ironman UK event in Bolton in 2012 and the 2012 Ironman World Championship.
+She raced in the British Time Trial Championships in September 2011 finishing 4th overall.
+In October 2011, Romero announced that she was withdrawing from British Cycling's Olympic Programme and that she would not be competing in the 2012 Summer Olympics.
+She subsequently confirmed that she would compete in the Ironman 70.3 triathlon in Mallorca and the Ironman UK event in Bolton in 2012, and the 2012 Ironman World Championship.